 Operating personnel must not remove the cover of the instrument.
-Component replacement and internal adjustment can be done only by qualified service personnel.
+Only qualified service personnel can do component replacement and internal adjustment.

 WARNING LETHAL VOLTAGES.
 Ac sources can supply 426 V peak at their output.
 DEATH on contact may result if the output terminals or circuits connected to the output are touched when power is applied.